whaaaa123/MSSTFormer/README.md

 # MSSTFormer
-MSSTFormer: Multi-Scale Spatial-Temporal Transformer for Traffic Flow Prediction The code will be uploaded after the paper is accepted
+MSSTFormer: Multi-Scale Spatial-Temporal Transformer for Traffic Flow Prediction.

+The code will be uploaded after the paper is accepted